 - Clean toilet using Earth Friendly Products Toilet Cleaner and a toilet brush.

-- Sweep and mop floors using Sun and earth Floor Cleaner.
+- Sweep and mop floors using Better Life Floor Cleaner.

 - Replace rugs, bath mat and wastebaskets.

 Clean up your laundry routine!
-Whether you prefer a powder, pods, or liquid, we have safe options to get your clothes clean:
+Here are some safe options to get your clothes clean:

 - GrabGreen 3 in 1 Laundry Detergent Pods